 Cusick is a tiny town located in the state of Washington.
-With a population of 206 people and just one neighborhood, Cusick is the 280th largest community in Washington.
-Cusick has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 205 people and just one neighborhood, Cusick is the 280th largest community in Washington.

 Occupations and Workforce

-Unlike some towns, Cusick isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cusick are a mix of both white- and blue-collar jobs.
-Overall, Cusick is a town of service providers, construction workers and builders and managers.
-There are especially a lot of people living in Cusick who work in maintenance occupations (20.25%), management occupations (17.72%) and healthcare suport services (11.39%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cusick is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Cusick is a town of service providers, transportation and shipping workers and professionals.
+There are especially a lot of people living in Cusick who work in maintenance occupations (42.31%), food service (19.23%) and personal care services (11.54%).

 Setting & Lifestyle